 Recipes

-Save multi-panel workspace presets as recipes.
-Launch terminals, AI agents, and dev servers in one click — globally, per-project, or shared with your team via git.
+Save multi-panel workspace presets as recipes that launch terminals, AI agents, and dev servers in one click, scoped globally, per-project, or shared with your team via git.

 What Are Recipes?

-Recipes are saved workspace presets that launch multiple panels at once.
-Each recipe defines a combination of terminals, AI agent sessions, and dev server panels, complete with commands, starting prompts, and environment variables.
-You can spin up your preferred layout in one click, and every panel runs in the active worktree's directory so agents and terminals always start in the right branch.
+A recipe is a saved workspace preset that launches several panels at once.
+Each recipe describes a set of terminals, AI agent sessions, and dev server panels, with their commands, starting prompts, and environment variables.
+You launch your layout in one click.
+Every panel runs in the active worktree's directory, so agents and terminals always start in the right branch.

-A single recipe can open up to 10 panels in any combination.
-You can launch recipes from the RecipeRunner (the empty state when no panels are open), from the new worktree dialog, or broadcast them to multiple worktrees at once via Bulk Operations.
+One recipe can open up to 10 panels in any combination.
+You launch recipes from the RecipeRunner (the empty state when no panels are open), from the new worktree dialog, or across several worktrees at once through Bulk Operations.

 Recipe Scopes